 Frequently asked questions

-Can I throw a mattress in the trash?
-Not in a curbside cart or recycling bin.
-Use bulk-item pickup, a transfer station, a recycling program, or a hauler.
-Illegal dumping is fined.
+Can you throw a mattress in the trash?
+Not in a regular curbside cart, and never in a curbside recycling bin.
+A mattress has to go through bulk-item pickup, a transfer station, a recycling program, or a hauler.
+Dumping a mattress on the street or on vacant land is illegal dumping and carries fines in both California and Arizona.